 Kanha tiger reserveis also known as the Kipling country.
 The famous novel by Rudyard Kipling, Jungle Book, written way back in the late 19th century is supposed to be based on the real jungle story of Kanha.
 Kipling heard the story of a man child being nurtured by a flock of wolves in the Jungles of Kanha form a British officer.
-It was from here he picked up the clue and thus Mowgli and Bageera and Bhaloo became famous and the royal resident of the Kanha forests, the beautiful Tiger, unfortunately is remembered as Sher Khan the villain.
+It was from here he picked up the clue and thus Mowgli and Bagheera and Bhaloo became famous and the royal resident of the Kanha forests, the beautiful Tiger, unfortunately, is remembered as Sher Khan the villain.

 Today Kanha is a protected reserve for Tigers and all such animals.
 It is home to Leopards, Bison, wolves, Elephants, bears and various species of Deer.